possibilities/claude-composer/docs/internal-rulesets.md

 ## Available Internal Rulesets

-### `internal:cautious`
+### `internal:cautious` (Recommended)

-The cautious ruleset denies all automatic prompt acceptances, requiring manual confirmation for every action.
+The cautious ruleset provides a balanced approach by automatically accepting project-level prompts while requiring confirmation for global operations.

 **Settings:**

+- `accept_fetch_content_prompts`: `false`
+- `accept_global_*_prompts`: `false` (all global operations require confirmation)
+- `accept_project_*_prompts`: `true` (project-level operations are automatically accepted)
+- Covers: create file, edit file, read files, and bash commands

+This is the recommended ruleset for most users as it allows smooth workflow within your project while maintaining safety for operations outside the project directory.

+### `internal:safe`

+The safe ruleset denies all automatic prompt acceptances, requiring manual confirmation for every action.

+**Settings:**

 - All `accept_*_prompts` settings are set to `false`
 - Applies to both global and project-level prompts
 - Covers: fetch content, create file, edit file, read files, and bash commands

+Use this ruleset when you want complete control over every operation.

 ### `internal:yolo`